wendyhoy/codechampz/README.md

-# README
+# CodeChampz

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A Rails application to test your coding skillz!
+To run the app, start the server with 'rails s' and go to http://localhost:3000/.

+## Technologies Used

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation
+* Bootstrap

-* Database initialization
+* Simple Form

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* CanCanCan

-* ...
+* Cocoon

+## Team Members & Contributions

+# Jay

+* Put your contributions here

+# Kaysha

+* Put your contributions here

+# Kealy

+* Put your contributions here

+# Metika

+* Put your contributions here

+# Wendy

+* Put your contributions here